Parameterized Orientable Deletion: Hardness of Approximation and W[2]-hardness

 \begin{theorem} For any $d\ge 2$, \dOr\ is W[2]-hard parameterized by the solution size $k$.
 Furthermore, for any $d\ge 2$, \dOr\ cannot be solved in time $f(k)\cdot n^{o(k)}$, unless the ETH is false. \end{theorem} \begin{proof}

-We will describe a reduction from Dominating Set, which is well-known to be W[2]-hard and not solvable in $f(k)\cdot n^{o(k)}$ under the ETH, to \cdOr\ for $d=2$.
+We will describe a reduction to \cdOr\ for $d=2$, from the well-known \textsc{Dominating Set} problem: we are given a graph $G=(V,E)$ and an integer $k$ and are asked if there exists a dominating set of size $k$. \textsc{Dominating Set} is W[2]-hard and not solvable in $f(k)\cdot n^{o(k)}$ under the ETH \cite{CyganFKLMPPS15}.
 We will then invoke Lemma \ref{lem:saturation} to obtain the claimed result for \dOr.
 Let $[G(V,E),k]$ be an instance of Dominating Set.
 We begin by constructing a bipartite graph $H$ by taking two copies of $V$, call them $V_1,V_2$.
 For each $v\in V_2$ we construct a binary tree with $|N_G[v]|$ leaves.
 We identify the root of this binary tree with $v\in V_2$ and its leaves with the corresponding vertices in $V_1$.
 We now define the capacities of our vertices: each vertex of $V_1$ has capacity $0$; each internal vertex of the binary trees has capacity $2$; and each vertex of $V_2$ has capacity $1$.

 We will now claim that $G$ has a dominating set of size $k$ if and only if $H$ can be oriented in a way that respects the capacities by deleting at most $k$ vertices.

 For the forward direction, suppose that there is a dominating set in $G$ of size $k$.
 In $H$ we delete the corresponding vertices of $V_1$.
 We argue that the remaining graph is orientable in a way that respects the capacities.
 We compute an orientation as follows: